 It’s amazing the places that the perennial wisdom turns up.
-Whilst watching an episode of Thomas the tank engine with the family we came across this little gem…
+Whilst watching an episode of Thomas the tank engine with the family (written interestingly by the Reverend Wilbert Awdry) we came across this little gem…

 Gordon: (boasting to the other engines) I’ve pulled expresses for years and have never once lost my way.
 I seem to know the right line by instinct.